wadmiraal/wadmiraal.net/jekyll-src/_drafts/content-type-strategies-part-2-in-code.markdown

 We will be adding 3 fields.

+#### Quick note about fields vs widgets

+When creating a field for your content type, you need to do two things: create a *field*, and attach it to the content type using a *widget*.

+The *field* on itself is not usable in a form.
+It is just a data structure definition.
+Creating a field creates a new set of tables in the database, ready to store and version data.

+In order to show the field on a form, you need a *widget*.
+Some fields can be used with different widgets; more on this below.

+### The text field

 Let's add a text field to our page, which can have multiple occurrences, but a maximum of 5.

-### The text field

 In our `includes/mymodule.node_types.inc` file: